Cory Henry

 Henry was selected by Quincy Jones to headline his curated Soundtrack of America series opening of The Shed in NYC.
-On August 5, 2021, Beats Electronics premiered a commercial featuring athlete Sha'Carri Richardson featuring the track "Run to Glory" which was co-produced and written by Cory Henry, Kanye West and Dr. Dre.
-Henry was later credited as a producer and composer for the song "24" from West's tenth studio album Donda.
+On August 5, 2021, Beats Electronics premiered a commercial featuring athlete Sha'Carri Richardson featuring the track "Run to Glory", which was co-produced and written by Henry, Kanye West and Dr. Dre.
+Henry was later credited as a producer and composer for the song "24" from West's tenth studio album, Donda.

-On September 6, 2022, Henry announced on Twitter that he would be retiring from the music business "very soon."

 Early life

-Henry was born in Brooklyn, New York, where he was playing both the piano and B3 organ at just two years old.
-Only five years old, they already called him "Master Henry" for his ability to accompany any song in any key on the Hammond Organ.
+Henry was born in Brooklyn, New York, where he was playing both the piano and B3 organ at two years old.
 He played a show at the Apollo Theater when he was six.